immunant/c2rust/tests/README.md

     }

 Your C code should modify this buffer.
-We simply test that the translated Rust `entry` function modifies the buffer in the _same_ way as the inital C `entry` function.
+We simply test that the translated Rust `entry` function modifies the buffer in the _same_ way as the initial C `entry` function.
 Bugs in translation should be reduced to cases where the translated Rust `entry` function does _not_ modify the buffer in the same way as the initial C `entry` function.